-Thus to produce e.g. a vehicle for the transportation of people from some place A to some other place B will only make sense if the production costs are in a region which sufficiently many customers can pay; and there should be no other competitor which produces an equivalent vehicle a little bit cheaper; for the customer this vehicle should be manageable in an easy way which does not produce too many errors (with possible accidents); the time to learn the usage should be as short as possible; the social acceptance of the vehicle should be above some threshold; there should be no societal norms which are becoming violated by using the vehicle; ideally the vehicle is barrier free for nearly all people; the vehicle should look nice to attract many customers; ...
+Thus to produce e.g. a vehicle for the transportation of people from some place A to some other place B will only make sense if the production costs are in a region which sufficiently many customers can pay; and there should be no other competitor which produces an equivalent vehicle a little bit cheaper; for the customer this vehicle should be manageable in an easy way which does not produce too many errors (with possible accidents); the time to learn the usage should be above some threshold; there should be no societal norms which are becoming violated by using the vehicle; ideally the vehicle is barrier free for nearly all people; the vehicle should look nice

 1 For a human person to have no reason and having no task can as such be a psychological problem, which can turn this human persons into a problem for himself/ herself and some other humans, how to overcome this psychological problem.
-This then is a bootstrapping problem, how to get started, which will not be discussed in this text
+This then is a bootstrapping problem, how to get started, which will not be discussed in this text. to attract many customers; ...